 I am 62.
 I am new at running marathons.
-I have trained and ran many miles in preparation for one, but actually ran my first marathon in March of 2004 in Little Rock, AR. with a PR of 4:39:53.
+I have trained and ran many miles in preparation for one, but actually ran my first marathon in Little Rock, AR. with a PR of 4:39:53.

-Until recently, I had only ran one 1/2 marathon and that was in February of 2004, again, in Little Rock.
-I had a PR of 2:01:47.
+Until recently, I had only ran one 1/2 marathon and had a PR of 2:01:47.
 I remembered the coaches telling us to start the race slow and save the energy for the last half of the run.
 Save that energy, they would pound in me.

 I was intorduced to Crank’s e-Gel by a biker who had read about it and was impressed with the content.
 I felt, well if he thought it was good and being far more of an endurance running/biking athalete than I had ever thought about being, I would give it a try.

 The first time I tried it was on a 12 mile training run.
 I felt an immediate energy boost in about 2 minutes.
 I thought, hu o, I’ve taken it too soon.
 I have natural energy left, I didn’t need it.
 I held my pace down thinking that I was too far out to speed up and did not want to run out of energy before I saw the finish line.